Sipuncula: Taxonomy

 The phylogenetic placement of this group in the past has proved troublesome.
 Originally classified as annelids, despite the complete lack of segmentation, bristles and other annelid characters, the phylum Sipuncula was later allied with the Mollusca, mostly on the basis of developmental and larval characters.
-These phylums have been included in a larger group, the Lophotrochozoa, that also includes the annelids, the ribbon worms and several other phyla.
+These phyla have been included in a larger group, the Lophotrochozoa, that also includes the annelids, the ribbon worms and several other phyla.
 Phylogenetic analyses based on 79 ribosomal proteins indicated a position of Sipuncula within Annelida.
 Subsequent analysis of the mitochondrion's DNA has confirmed their close relationship to the Annelida (including echiurans and pogonophorans).
 It has also been shown that a rudimentary neural segmentation similar to that of annelids occurs in the early larval stage, even if these traits are absent in the adults.

 Anatomy

 Sipunculans are worms ranging from 2 to 720 mm in length, with most species being under 10 cm.
 The sipunculan body is divided into an unsegmented, bulbous trunk and a narrower, anterior section, called the "introvert".
-Sipunculans have a body wall somewhat similar to that of annelids (though unsegmented) in that it consists of an epidermis without cilia overlain by a cuticle, an outer layer of circular and an inner layer of longitudinal musculature.
+Sipunculans have a body wall somewhat similar to that of most other annelids (though unsegmented) in that it consists of an epidermis without cilia overlain by a cuticle, an outer layer of circular and an inner layer of longitudinal musculature.
 The body wall surrounds the coelom (body cavity) that is filled with fluid on which the body wall musculature acts as a hydrostatic skeleton to extend or contract the animal.
 When threatened, Sipunculid worms can contract their body into a shape resembling a peanut kernel—a practice that has given rise to the name "peanut worm".
 The introvert is pulled inside the trunk by two pairs of retractor muscles that extend as narrow ribbons from the trunk wall to attachment points in the introvert.
 It can be protruded from the trunk by contracting the muscles of the trunk wall, thus forcing the fluid in the body cavity forwards.
 The introvert can vary in size from half the length of the trunk to several times its length, but whatever their comparative sizes, it is fully retractable.